 Pipeline in Aging Career Training (PACT)

-Offered through a partnership with Georgetown University, North Carolina Central University, Hampton University, and the University of the District of Columbia (UDC)
+Offered through a partnership with Georgetown University, North Carolina Central University, and the University of the District of Columbia (UDC)

 Background

-The Pipeline in Aging Career Training (PACT) program addresses enhancement of training opportunities for minorities in critical research in the aging and biomedicine workforce.
-Only 7.7% of the scientific community in the United States is composed of underrepresented minorities (URM), and there is a great need for URM biomedical scientists to diversify the biomedical workforce and address health disparities.
+The Pipeline in Aging Career Training (PACT) program addresses enhancement of training opportunities for particular demographic groups in critical research in the aging and biomedicine workforce.
+Within the scientific community in the United States, 7.7% is composed of demographic groups with limited representation, and there is a great need for biomedical scientists from these groups to expand the biomedical workforce and address health outcome gaps.

-Combining the talent and resources of three Minority Serving Institutions with a neurosciences, cancer biology and biostatistics training team into a structured mentoring program will produce excellent outcomes for trainees.
+Combining the talent and resources of institutions serving these demographic groups with limited representation with a neurosciences, cancer biology and biostatistics training team into a structured mentoring program will produce excellent outcomes for trainees.
 The goal of the PACT program is to produce cohorts of rigorously trained undergraduate students with the confidence to successfully complete undergraduate science degrees, pursue graduate level education, and pursue aging-oriented career goals illuminated through this training.

 Partnership Institutions: